what-is-osteopathy

 What is osteopathy ?

-Health is not simply the absence of disease or pain.
-It is a state of balance and harmony between the body and mind of a person.
+Health is more than the absence of pain.
+It reflects balance and resilience across the body and mind.

-Cranial Osteopathy is a subtle type of osteopathic treatment that uses very gentle manipulative pressure to encourage the release of stresses throughout the body.
+Cranial Osteopathy is a gentle, refined osteopathic approach that uses light, precise pressure to support the release of tension throughout the body.

 Back and neck pain